teddycheru/news_correlation_10ac_week0/README.md

 ## Network Analysis

-This is a starter python package to analze the slack data to learn about
+This is a starter python package to analze the news data to learn about

 * Patter of users messaging behaviour
 * Patter of replies and reactions of users to messages posted both by peers and admins